-Across all species, we partitioned three sources of uncertainty: the climate projection uncertainty related to the different GCMs, SSPs, and their interaction, the species distri- bution modeling uncertainty related to the differents SDMs, and the species uncertainty related to the different species specific responses to climate change.
-We also considered the interactions between SDMs and climate projections (GCMs and SSPs), between SDMs and species, and between species and climate projections (Figure 20).
-For each year, the suitability of a cell was considered as a 21-year moving average suitability (e.g. 2040-2060 for the year 2050).
-We then computed the difference of suitability with the historical suitability (computed for each GCM on the period 1970-2000).
-For each GCM and each SSP, when multiple SDM projections were simulated within the same SDM approach (e.g. multiple inverse calibrations), we kept one ensemble per approach.
-For each year t, we then applied a linear ANOVA to calculate the sums of squares attributable to each uncertainty source:
+For each species, three sources of uncertainty were partitioned: (i) the climate projection uncertainty related to the different GCMs, SSPs, and their interaction, (ii) the species distribution modeling uncertainty related to the different species distribution models (SDMs), and (iii) the species uncertainty related to the different species-specific responses to climate change.
+We also quantified the interactions between SDMs and climate projections between SDMs and species, and between species and climate projections.

-SStot = SSGCM + SSSSP + SSGCM :SSP + SSSDM + SSSDM :GCM + SSSDM :SSP

-+ SSspecies + SSspecies:GCM + SSspecies:SSP + SSspecies:SDM + SSresiduals

-We then computed 90% uncertainty ranges additively and symmetrically around the mean projection (across all GCMs, SSPs, SDMs and species), e.g. for SDM uncertainty:
+The suitability of a cell was averaged across as a 21-year moving window centered on the focal year (e.g. 2040-2060 for the year 2050), compared with the historical suitability computed on the period 1970-2000 by calculating the difference.
+We performed an ANOVA-based variance decomposition to estimate the importance of the two-way interaction effects.
+The linear ANOVA yielded the sums of squares attributable to each uncertainty source.
+We then computed 90% uncertainty ranges additively and symmetrically around the mean projection.